SteelCompendium/data-md-dse/Bestiary/Monsters/Demons/Features/Demon Malice Level 7 Malice Features.md

     icon: ❇️
     cost: 5 Malice
     effects:
-      - effect: One demon acting this turn expels blight-digested soul juice onto the ground around them in a 3 burst that lingers until the start of their next turn.
+      - effect: One demon acting this turn expels blight—digested soul juice—onto the ground around them in a 3 burst that lingers until the start of their next turn.
 Any enemy who enters the area or starts their turn there takes 6 corruption damage, and has a double bane on power rolls until